-As we wait for the return of autumn’s annual color show, we’ve reached out to the Wineries of Old Mission Peninsula (WOMP) to learn where they like to enjoy the dazzling display of fall color -- and of course, their favorite fall wines.
+As we wait for the return of autumn’s annual color show, we’ve reached out to the Old Mission Peninsula Wine Trail to learn where they like to enjoy the dazzling display of fall color -- and of course, their favorite fall wines.
 From cider to apple wine, red wines and more, here is a look at autumn on the Old Mission Peninsula, and within Traverse City itself:

 Starting at the northernmost point of the peninsula and working our way south, just like the traditional changing leaves, we find a clustering of four fantastic Pinot Noirs.
 The Old Mission Peninsula is well-suited for growing many types of Pinot grapes, including Pinot Noir.
 Being surrounded by Lake Michigan and the bays gives this area a maritime microclimate that keeps it a little warmer in the fall and cooler in the spring.
 Paired with warm days of summer sunlight, this allows the wineries to create a true cool-climate Pinot Noir.